 Huge forest in the heart of Eryri (Snowdonia)...

-At 1085m (3,560ft), Snowdon - Yr Wyddfa in Welsh - is the highest peak in the Snowdonia range, and the most famous mountain in Wales.
+At 1085m (3,560ft) Yr Wyddfa (Snowdon) is the highest peak in the Eryri (Snowdonia) range, and the most famous mountain in Wales.

-The reserve is managed in partnership by Natural Resources Wales, the National Trust, the Snowdonia National Park Authority and local landowners.
+The reserve is managed in partnership by Natural Resources Wales, the National Trust, the Eryri National Park Authority and local landowners.

 National Nature Reserves are places with some of the very finest examples of wildlife habitats and geological features.

-Paths on Snowdon are demanding, rocky and steep in places.
+Paths on Yr Wyddfa are demanding, rocky and steep in places.

 Wear appropriate clothing and footwear, and check the weather forecast before setting off.

-The car park, toilets and all visitor facilities here are operated by the Snowdonia National Park Authority - see the Snowdonia National Park Authority website for the latest information about the visitor facilities.
+The car parks, toilets and all visitor facilities here are operated by the Eryri National Park Authority.